What Is Dysphonia?

 Vocal Nodules

-Acupuncture reduces laryngeal muscle tension, facilitating the response to voice therapy.
+Acupuncture reduces laryngeal muscle tension and improves response to voice therapy.

 Vocal Fold Paralysis